Rudie2016/hello-world/README.md

 My first repository

 Hi All
-Thank you for the opportunoty to learn here at GitHub.
+Thank you for the opportunity to learn here at GitHub.
 This is a new field for me.

 Regards